 - Sleeping well

 - Avoiding stress as much as possible (when you can’t avoid it, try to find ways to calm down)

 - Taking care of your mental health (if necessary, get help from a doctor)

 Fixing Mood Swings for Women

-In summary, always try to be aware of what you’re eating, how much sleep you’re getting and if your job or school are stressing you out.
-If the answer is yes to any of these then start looking into ways that they can be fixed.
+In summary, always try to be aware of what you’re eating, how much sleep you’re getting, and if your job or school is stressing you out.
+If the answer is yes to any of these, then start looking into ways to fix them.